Spain’s govt ups social and defense spending in 2023 budget

-MADRID (AP) — Spain’s left-wing coalition government on Tuesday unveiled budget plans for 2023 that include increased social and spending and raises for civil servants and pensioners.
+MADRID (AP) — Spain’s left-wing coalition government on Tuesday unveiled budget plans for 2023 that include increased social and defense spending and raises for civil servants and pensioners.

 The government said 6 out of every 10 euros in the proposed budget would go toward social spending.
 Socialist Prime Minister Pedro Sánchez tweeted that the amount is the most allocated for that purpose in Spain’s history.